rackerlabs/genestack/docs/adding-new-node.md

    kubectl get nodes | grep computegpu001.p40.example.com
 ```

+### PreferNoSchedule Taint

+`PreferNoSchedule` is a preference or "soft" version of `NoSchedule`.
+The
+control plane will try to avoid placing a Pod that does not tolerate the taint
+on the node, but it is not guaranteed.
+This is useful if you want to herd
+pods away from specific nodes without preventing them from being scheduled
+on entirely.
+For example, tainting compute nodes is generally recommended so
+there is less opportunity for competition of system resources between local
+pods and the Nova VMs therein.

+!!! tip "Setting this is a matter of architerural preference:"

+    ```shell
+    kubectl taint nodes computegpu001.p40.example.com key1=value1:PreferNoSchedule
+    ```

 ## Adding the node in openstack

 Once the node is added in k8s cluster, adding the node to openstack service is simply a matter of labeling the node with the right